pavankay/Stream-Assistant/README.md

 ## Overview

-This project is a console-based application that interacts with OpenAI's GPT-4 model to provide real-time responses using streaming functionality.
-The application features a user-friendly console interface with a placeholder prompt, live streaming of assistant responses, and a spinner animation during initialization.
+This project is a console-based application that interacts with OpenAI's Assistant API to provide real-time responses using streaming functionality.
+The application features  streaming of assistant responses and the cabilty of Function Calling

-## Features

 - **Streaming**: This code utlizies openai's streaming function cabilties along with its Assistant api.
+- **Function Calling**: In adition to the Streaming you can also implement your own functions in this code.

 ## Requirements